eRecht24/rechtstexte-sdk/docs/services/get_privacy_policy.md

-# Get Privacy Policy Data
+# Get privacy policy data
 This service provides privacy policy data for the given `api_key`.

 ## Step by step integration